 - A failure to restrict areas and/ or place signs when hazardous conditions like any of the above exist

-How Can An Atlanta Slip and Fall Attorney Help Me With My Case?
+How Can An Atlanta Slip and Fall Lawyer Help Me With My Case?

-Our skilled slip-and-fall attorney in Atlanta can help you in multiple ways.
+Our skilled slip & fall lawyer in Atlanta can help you in multiple ways.
 We have experience working on similar cases and will ensure you do not receive a lowball offer.
-Here is how an attorney can help with your slip-and-fall case:
+Here is how an Atlanta slip and fall lawyer can help with your slip-and-fall case:

 - Helping you establish liability